zac-heisey/socal-elite/_posts/2018-11-12-the-role-of-physical-therapy-in-pre-and-post-op-care.markdown

 ## Contact Us

 Physical therapy can be an important part of preparing for or recovering from surgery.
 If your doctor recommends it, you can look forward to experiencing its numerous health benefits.
-[Contact RISE Physical Therapy](/#contact) today to learn more about physical therapy and its role in your recovery.
+[Contact SoCal Elite Physical Therapy](/#contact) today to learn more about physical therapy and its role in your recovery.